5 Best Powerlifting Shoes in 2023

 Another characteristic of a powerlifting shoe is its elevated heel.
 A raised heel allows the lifter to achieve a deeper squat position and retain a more upright posture thanks to the increased ankle mobility that it allows.
 The raised heel also lessens strain on the knees and lower back while also enhancing the lifting technique.

 Powerlifting shoes fit snugly and securely.
-This aids in minimizing movement inside the shoe, enabling the lifter to apply greater force to the ground when lifting.
+This aids in minimising movement inside the shoe, enabling the lifter to apply greater force to the ground when lifting.
 The upper of the shoe is often made of sturdy material, such as leather, which gives the foot and ankle support and stability.

 Types of powerlifting shoes